LBRF/DEMI_EEG_Pipeline/README.md

 1. The preprocessed EEG data in EDF+ format, located in the `output/eeg` folder
 2. Plots visualizing the effects of the preprocessing steps, located in the `output/plots` folder
 3. Data on the preprocessing for all particpants, located in the `output/prep_info.csv` file

+Sessions flagged as unusable due to excessive noise or problems with ICA removal of blinks are saved as MNE `.fif` files in the `output/bads/too_noisy` and `output/bads/ica_err` folders, respectively.
+This allows partially-processed problem files to be inspected manually if needed.